Human Rights & Diversity

 Human Rights and Diversity Initiatives

-Yamato Group: Initiatives on Respect for Human Rights
+Initiatives on Respect for Human Rights

 The Yamato Group engages with outside experts on human rights risks and considerations in its business activities.
 At a stakeholder dialogue held in November 2019, Ryusuke Tanaka, Program Officer of the International Labour Organization (ILO) office in Japan, gave opinions on human rights issues across a wide range of topics, such as labor and supply chain.
 Going forward, we will continue to incorporate valuable opinions from third-party perspectives into the identification of material issues and consideration of strategies, and make use of them in future initiatives.

-Promotion of the understanding of LGBTQ issues
+Promotion of the understanding of issues faced by LGBTQ people

 • *LGBTQ is a general term for sexual minorities.
 It is an acronym for lesbian, gay, bisexual, transgender, and queer/questioning.

-Empowerment of Women in the Workplace
+Promotion of Advancement for Women in the Workplace

 Training program for women who aim to become sales office managers